-Go To - Will read the coordinates from the current position to the motor and update the GUI.
+Go To - Will send the coordinates for the new position to the motor and update the GUI.

 Shift XY - Will shift all the coordinates stored in the position array by the amount specified in the X and Y fields, leaving the focus (Z) alone).